Contents

 React Native for Coinbase applications

 In 2012, when Coinbase was founded, there was a website only.
 The first native iOS and Android apps were released in 2013.
-But in 2020, Coinbase mobile app was completely rewritten from scratch with React Native.
+However, in 2020, Coinbase mobile apps were completely rewritten from scratch using React Native framework.
+Several reasons influenced the management’s decision to do such a huge amount of work and migrate to a cross-platform solution from a native one.
+The company wanted:

 • To increase the rate of growth and speed of iteration on mobile platforms.